-The directors have reviewed the Company's prospects for the twelve months from the date of signing.
+The directors have reviewed the Company's prospects for the twelve months from the date of approval of the financial statements.
 After considering the forecasts to the end of that period together with a range of actions that could be taken in response, the directors have adopted the going concern basis in preparing the financial statements.